In university, lectures and tutorials often occur 1-2 times a week. All the responsibility falls on you to get to class, take notes and ask questions.

 Failing one test in high school typically didn’t have too much effect on the overall grade.
 However, this is not the case in university.
 Most tests, essays and projects are worth a large percentage of the overall grade, making good exam preparation, class attendance and good study habits throughout the whole semester are essential for success.

-Your high school teachers might have reminded you of deadlines and provided one-on-one help after class.
-College professors expect students to take charge of their academics.
+Your high school teachers might have reminded you of deadlines and provided one-on-one help after classes.
+University professors expect students to take charge of their academics.
 You need to follow the syllabus and textbooks and be proactive to contact the tutor or lecturer if you require additional help.

 The sheer amount of personal freedom you are going to have can be very overwhelming.
 You may find yourselves a lot of spare time.
 Learn to manage that wisely.